 10.4.
 Dissemination format - microdata access

-Statistics Lithuania, in response to the needs of users of statistical information, provides them with access to open data sets with data on statistical observation units.
-More information is available on the Official Statistics Portal, at Open data.
+The State Data Agency aiming to better satisfy the need for statistical information, provides users with opportunities to access open data sets with data on statistical observation units.
+More information is available on the Official Statistics Portal, in the section Open Data.

 10.5.
 Dissemination format - other

-QBD data (absolute values) are transmitted to Eurostat within 40 days after the reference period.
-The transmission is done by eDAMIS using the SDMX format.
+The data (absolute values) are transmitted to Eurostat within 40 days after the reference period.

-Statistical information can also be provided upon individual requests (more information on the website of Statistics Lithuania at (https://osp.stat.gov.lt/e.-paslaugos (only in Lithuanian)).
+Statistical information can also be provided upon individual requests (more information is available on the Official Statistics Portal, in the section Data Provision (only in Lithuanian).

 In 2007, a quality management system, conforming to the requirements of the international quality management system standard ISO 9001, was introduced at Statistics Lithuania.
 The main trends in activity of Statistics Lithuania aimed at quality management and continuous development in the institution are established in the Quality Policy.